OpenDEM/SolidaryCityMap/README.md

 [solidary.city](https://solidary.city)

 Todos
-* Optimize app for tablets and Desktops
+* Optimize app for Tablets and Desktops
 * Intregrate other datasets